ampproject/amphtml/extensions/amp-tiktok/amp-tiktok.md

 ></amp-tiktok>
 ```

-`amp-tiktok` does not support autoplay and requires user interaction to play videos.

 ### Behavior
+The `amp-tiktok` component displays the TikToc video in an iframe.
+You may specify the `width`, `height` and `data-src` attributes. `amp-tiktok` does not support autoplay and requires user interaction to play videos.
 ## Avoiding Layout shift

 The `width` and `height` attributes determine the initial laid out height of the Tiktok embedded in the page.